 After spending a few days watching your trusty river guides lift, cook, push, clean, steer and protect you through your trip in the canyon, you might be inclined to give them gratuity for their hard work.

-Of course, tipping is completely optional but, if you’re like most of our guests, you’ll be eager to show your guides your appreciation.
-Here are few tips about it:
+Of course, tipping is entirely optional, but if you’re like most of our guests, you’ll be eager to show your guides your appreciation.
+Here are some insider tips:

 Once you’ve decided how much to tip, you can give the entire amount to the trip leader.
-He/she will then divide the money evenly among the rest of the crew members.
+They will then divide the money evenly among the rest of the crew members.

 See, that isn’t too scary or hard, is it?!